lune-org/docs/src/content/docs/api-reference/datetime.md

 ---

+### fromRfc3339

+Creates a new `DateTime` from an RFC 3339 date-time string.

+#### Errors

+This constructor is fallible and may throw an error if the given string does not strictly follow the RFC 3339 date-time string format.

+Some examples of valid RFC 3339 date-time strings are:

+- `2020-02-22T18:12:08Z`
+- `2000-01-31T12:34:56+05:00`
+- `1970-01-01T00:00:00.055Z`

+#### Parameters

+- `rfc3339Date` `string` An RFC 3339 formatted string

+#### Returns

+- `DateTime` The new DateTime object

+---

+### fromRfc2822

+Creates a new `DateTime` from an RFC 2822 date-time string.

+#### Errors

+This constructor is fallible and may throw an error if the given string does not strictly follow the RFC 2822 date-time string format.

+Some examples of valid RFC 2822 date-time strings are:

+- `Fri, 21 Nov 1997 09:55:06 -0600`
+- `Tue, 1 Jul 2003 10:52:37 +0200`
+- `Mon, 23 Dec 2024 01:58:48 GMT`

+#### Parameters

+- `rfc2822Date` `string` An RFC 2822 formatted string

+#### Returns

+- `DateTime` The new DateTime object

+---

 ## Methods

 ### formatLocalTime

 Formats this `DateTime` using the given `formatString` and `locale`, as local time.

 The given `formatString` is parsed using a `strftime`/`strptime`-inspired date and time formatting syntax, allowing tokens such as the following:

 | Token | Example  | Description   |
 | ----- | -------- | ------------- |